Davidslv/.files/README.md

   $ ./bootstrap.sh
 ```

+## Install your editor configuration

+I want to support the installation of any given editor configuration you might have,
+to achieve this all you need to do is to provide a github repo that you would like to be cloned,
+and ensure that you have a `./setup` file with your own setup so that `./bootstrap.sh` can follow
+your installation instructions.

 ## Something is broken?

 So you followed my instructions and something did go wrong, maybe I pushed